 The choice of the methodology and the grinding/polishing parameters (abrasive surfaces, speed, applied force, lubricants…) have a decisive impact on the quality of the final surface finish.
-They are selected to disclose the “true” internal structure (final Polishing image), i.e a high equality surface free of artifacts such as deformation, stretches, pull outs and other features related to improper microsection processes.
-This requires adapting gridding and polishing steps to the design and materials of the inspected device.
+They are selected to disclose the “true” internal structure (final Polishing image), i.e a high equality surface free of artefacts such as deformation, stretches, pull-outs and other features related to improper microsection processes.
+This requires adapting grinding and polishing steps to the design and materials of the inspected device.

 Summarizing, at the begging of the process, planar grinding is used to quickly remove large amounts of material.
-Afterwards abrasive silicon carbide (SiC) and diamond coated surfaces are used in different stages depending on the material and size of the interested device.
+Afterwards, abrasive silicon carbide (SiC) and diamond-coated surfaces are used in different stages depending on the material and size of the interesting device.